Clara Westhoff: Legacy

 Her work was privately owned or barely accessible to the public in various collections.

-With her comprehensive biography in 1986, Marina Sauer initiated a rehabilitation of the artist by freeing Clara Rilke-Westhoff from the shadowy existence of being seen only as the wife of Rilke and as a friend of Paula Modersohn-Becker.
-Clara Rilke-Westhoff can today be seen as a pioneer among women sculptors in Germany.
+With her comprehensive biography in 1986, Marina Sauer initiated a rehabilitation of the artist by freeing Clara Rilke-Westhoff from being seen only as the wife of Rilke and as a friend of Paula Modersohn-Becker.
+Clara Rilke-Westhoff is a pioneer among women sculptors in Germany.